Shoreditch is a district in located in the East End of London, England. It is divided between the London boroughs of Hackney and Tower Hamlets.

 The economic ‘boom and bust’ cycles continued in the area during this period.
 Yet again, entertainment venues such as theatres and music halls became prominent.
-Unfortunately, the German blitz during the Second World War devastated the area and the post-war redevelopments were unsympathetic to the local community.
+Unfortunately, the German blitz during the Second World War devastated the area.
+Plus, the post-war re-developments were unsympathetic to the local community.

 Late 20th Century

-By the late 1980’s / early 1990’s,the district was a typically neglected inner-city area.
+By the late 1980’s to early 1990’s, the Shoreditch district was an inner-city area showing considerable signs of neglect.
 A cultural desert with empty warehouses.
-During the mid-nineties, the influence of the Young British Artists (such as Tracy Emin and Damien Hirst) led to an influx of artists.
-Although, the original movement was radical / anarchic, money soon followed to spoil their party.
+During the mid-nineties, the influence of the Young British Artists led to an influx of artists.
+These included artists such as Tracy Emin and Damien Hirst.
+Although the original movement was radical / anarchic, money soon followed to spoil their party.

 Inevitably, ‘hipsters’ introduced a café culture, bars, clubs, art galleries (such as the Institute of International Arts, Cock ‘n’ Bull, and Kate McGarry) etc..
 The impressive murals and street art became a tourist attraction.

-Over time, industrial buildings were converted, gastropubs opened together with artisan coffee shops, trendy food chains and vintage / design shops.
+Over time, many industrial buildings were converted.
+Gastro-pubs began to open, together with artisan coffee shops, trendy food chains and vintage / design shops.
 Versace is now there, as are luxury hotels.